htrgouvea/research/_posts/publications/2020-01-03-From-Open-Redirect-to-Session-Token-Leak.md

 -

-This page is the authentication screen for access to the citizen portal panel and this caught my eye.

-I took a closer look at the URL structure of the page in question to understand a little more about the system, to my surprise there was a parameter that could probably lead me to find a vulnerability.
+This page is the authentication screen for access to the citizen portal panel and this caught my eye because I took a closer look at the URL structure of the page in question to understand a little more about the system, to my surprise there was a parameter that could probably lead me to find a vulnerability.

 The URL in question was as follows:

 [https://acessoseguro.sso.caixa.gov.br/cidadao/auth?response_type=code&client_id=portal-inter&segmento=CIDADAO01&template=portal&redirect_uri=https://acessoseguro.sso.caixa.gov.br/portal/login](https://acessoseguro.sso.caixa.gov.br/cidadao/auth?response_type=code&client_id=portal-inter&segmento=CIDADAO01&template=portal&redirect_uri=https://acessoseguro.sso.caixa.gov.br/portal/login)

-The last parameter of the URL was what drew attention to the potential vulnerability: **&redirect_uri=**

-The value entered in the parameter references to which URL the user will be redirected to when the user finishes the activity in question, which in this case is the login.
+The last parameter of the URL was what drew attention to the potential vulnerability: **&redirect_uri=**; The value entered in the parameter references to which URL the user will be redirected to when the user finishes the activity in question, which in this case is the login.

 In order to validate this theory, I changed the value of the **&redirect_uri=** parameter in the original URL to the Google homepage address, filled in my credentials, logged in, and the result was as follows: